Advertisement

 Sarah Regan is a Spirituality & Relationships Editor, and a registered yoga instructor.
 She received her bachelor's in broadcasting and mass communication from SUNY Oswego, and lives in Buffalo, New York.

-Image by miniseries / Istock
+Image by Viktor Solomin / Stocksy

-Modern life demands our focus and productivity, and on a good day, we're able to tackle our responsibilities and deadlines with ease.
-There are other days, however, where we're not as on-the-ball, and according to new research published in the journal PLOS ONE, we now know when those days (and times) tend to be.
+There are other days, however, when we're not as on the ball, and according to research published in the journal PLOS ONE, we now know when those days (and times) tend to be.
 Here's what they found.

 Studying productivity throughout the week

-For the study, researchers wanted to study worker productivity throughout the week, using computer usage as a metric for assessing that productivity.
+For the study, researchers wanted to study worker productivity throughout the week, using computer usage as a metric for assessing productivity.
 They studied just under 800 office workers at a large company for two years, keeping track of things like typing speed, typos, mouse clicks, scrolling, etc.

 Then, they compared those usage patterns based on time of day, and day of the week, looking for any notable patterns.

 And sure enough, if you've ever felt like your productivity drops off on Friday, this study found that to be true.
 Namely, computer usage tended to increase during the week, then showed a significant drop-off on Friday.
-There also tended to be more mistakes made on Fridays, and in the afternoon on any given day.
+There also tended to be more mistakes made on Fridays and in the afternoon on any given day.

 As study co-author Taehyun Roh Ph.D. explains in a news release, "Employees were less active in the afternoons and made more typos in the afternoons—especially on Fridays," adding, "This aligns with similar findings that the number of tasks workers complete increases steadily from Monday through Wednesday, then decreases on Thursday and Friday."